-- G = Generate: The Module generates the CSP.
-(But "G" is not used in the table below, because this module does not have any key generation function.) - E = Execute: The Module executes using the CSP. - W = Write: The Module writes the CSP.
-The write access is typically performed after a CSP is imported into the Module, when the Module generates a CSP, or when the Module overwrites an existing CSP. - Z = Zeroize: The Module zeroizes the CSP.
+- G = Generate: The module generates the CSP. - R = Read: The module reads the CSP.
+The read access is typically performed before the module uses the CSP. - E = Execute: The module executes using the CSP. - W = Write: The module writes the CSP.
+The write access is typically performed after a CSP is imported into the module, when the module generates a CSP, or when the module overwrites an existing CSP. - Z = Zeroize: The module zeroizes the CSP.